Collegium on Effective College Teaching Practices

-This 23rd Annual Collegium will feature a thoughtful keynote, dynamic breakout sessions, celebratory teaching awards, a satisfying lunch, an engaging afternoon workshop, cool prizes, and much, much more!
-Let us join as a community for a wonderful day of focusing on the craft of teaching and learning as we work together to improve the quality of education on our campus.
+Now in its 24th year, UCO's 21st Century Pedagogy Institute's (21CPI) Collegium on Effective College Teaching Practices will feature a thoughtful keynote, dynamic breakout sessions, celebratory teaching awards, a satisfying lunch, cool prizes and more.
+We will join as a community for a day of focusing on the craft of teaching and learning as we work together to improve the quality of education on our campus.

 This Year's Schedule